w3c/sync-media-pub/use-cases.md

 * Most points from above apply here
 * Opportunity to collaborate with the (Audio TF)[https://www.w3.org/TR/wpub/#audiobook]

+## Integrating audio and text editions of a book

+A publisher has made parallel editions of a publication: one is audio, and the other is text.
+Adding a synchronized media "glue" layer gives the user a playback experience like what's described in the text+audio example above.

 # Out of scope use cases

 ## Video supplemented with text transcript, standalone screenplay